kiboschool/course-industry-experience-1/src/assessments.md

 - Late submissions will incur a 10% penalty for each week that the assignment is late
 - The last day of Term 3 is June 16 2023.
 The last day to submit any assignments for the preparation phase is Monday June 19
 - The last day of Term 4 is September 15 2023.
-The last day to submit any assignments for the experience phase is Friday September 15.
+The last day to submit any assignments for the work phase is Friday September 15.

 ## How to Submit Your Assignments